About Recycle Rewards

 • Pay refund amounts and collection network costs to the Network Operator

-TOMRA Cleanaway Tasmania has been appointed as Network Operator and they will:
+TOMRA Cleanaway has been appointed as Network Operator and they will:

 • Establish and maintain a network of refund points